 We can run the command last with the parameter ‘reboot’ to get the time and date of the last reboot.

-As seen above, the list of last reboots is displayed.
+As seen below, the list of last reboots is displayed.
 To just display the latest reboot, filter the output with the ‘head‘ command.

 Using Who Command